CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/5 - VI NFT Smart Contract/README.md

 ### Optimization suggestions

 Website load times were very slow.
-It almost took a minute to fully load the website and most of it were almost sunusable during this process.
+It almost took a minute to fully load the website and most of it were almost unusable during this process.
 Further inspection revealed that OP used a very large banner file at about 15 MB on the live website but it looks like this has been removed in a previous milestone for the local copy.
 However the overall website load was still at 35.5 MB.
 These numbers are extremely high and also a bottleneck for the general usability of the website.

 ![](assets/network-graph.png)